 And ready for the flower to be added

-Using a teaspoon to measure, scoop the dough.
-Roll the dough in your hands to form a ball.
-Then, roll it into a log shape.
-Hold the log-shaped dough in the palm of your hand and gently pat it with your finger to flatten it slightly.
+Using a teaspoon, scoop small portions of dough and roll them between your hands to form a ball.
+Then roll the ball into a short log shape.
+Place the dough in the palm of your hand and gently press it with your finger to flatten slightly.

 Master's cheese straws dough form together in a ball